mstocco/mariostoc.co/content/traininglog/20201108-ironman2021-42weeksout.md

 ### NOTES
 Total Time: **85 minutes**

 Today's run started well; during the warm up everything pointed to this being a good workout.
 Then _beep, beep, beep_, the workout started.
 The first strides are typically slow and awkward; today was no different.
-The next strides were on schedule through the 10th and if that was all I had to do, I would have finished patting myself on the back.
-The eleventh stride was a chore and message for me to hold focus for the remaining reps.
-The remaining 4 strides were work with a lot of **huffing and puffing** in between.
+The next strides were **on schedule** through the 10th and if that was all I had to do, I would have finished patting myself on the back.
+The eleventh stride was a chore and a message for me to hold focus for the remaining reps.
+The last 4 strides were work with a lot of **huffing and puffing** in between.
 The slow jog home was welcomed.
 <!---->
 Left glute/adductor/hamstring was sore during the strides this morning.
 I rolled things out while watching the Seahawks get thumped by the Bills; the tender culprit may be that side's piriformis which was pretty knotted up.

 This afternoon I **struggled** with motivation to get on the MTB (or any bike).
 I looked at my yard, leaves everywhere, grass looking shaggy; I gave myself a reason to procrastinate.
 An hour-thirty later, the yard looked fantastic but I still wasn't keen on a ride.
-Regardless, I got my winter kit on, changed a tube on my road bike and headed out for 40 minutes.
-I felt ok noodling on flat terrain but on the smallest of inclines, my legs asked, "is it is Monday yet?"
+Regardless, I put my winter kit on, changed a tube on my road bike and headed out for 40 minutes.
+I felt ok noodling on flat terrain but on the smallest of inclines, my legs asked, _"is it is [Monday](javascript:flkty.select(5);) yet?"_

 ### MORNING STRIDES
 ![Pace Chart](/assets/jpg/strides-20201108.jpeg)